-This story is set in the Afterverse, a parallel world where legends, myths, and fairy tales all really happened.
+This book is set in the Afterverse, a parallel world where legends, myths, and fairy-tales all really happened.
 The whole history of this reality is made up of stories.
 There's a lot more to it than just the part you'll see in this book.
-If you want to learn more, look up the Beaumont and Beasley fairy-tale fantasy series on Amazon.
+If you want to read further, check out the Beaumont and Beasley fairy-tale fantasy series on Amazon.
 That said, you don't have to have be familiar with those books in order to enjoy this one.
 (There will be fun surprises for fans of the B&B series along the way, though.)

 Anyway, enough of my blathering.
 I'm handing things over to Todd now.

 But don't believe anything he says.
 He's a crook.